 Along with various Linux derivatives, Microsoft Windows Server (in its various versions) is the operating system for data center server landscapes.
 Here, more recent versions such as Windows Server 2016, Windows Server 2019 or even the current version Windows Server 2022 are often used.

 Occasionally, Windows Server 2008 (R2) or Windows Server 2012 (R2) is still running in companies and data centers, although support for these ended.

 Each version of Windows Server is configured at the factory for maximum compatibility and user experience.
 What is good for the user is not necessarily good for IT security.
 Cyber criminals as well as companies that like to collect data then often have an easy game and take advantage of that.

 By hardening your Windows servers, you can improve information security and data protection in your company, while at the same time meeting existing compliance requirements.

 Hardening Windows Server: What does that mean in summary?

-By hardening your Windows servers, you reduce the risk of your systems being hacked and data stolen, among other things.
-This is because the leak of important business information or customer data causes great damage.
+By hardening your Windows servers, you reduce, among other things, the risk of your systems being hacked and thus data stolen.
+Because the leakage of important business information or customer data causes great damage.
 You can be threatened with high fines and severe damage to your image.

-In the worst case, the consequences of insufficiently hardened or even non-hardened Windows server systems endanger the reputation of your company.
+In the worst case scenario, the consequences of inadequately hardened or unhardened Windows server systems can jeopardize your company’s reputation.

 How does server hardening work?